 - Marketable Investment / Short-Term Securities

-It should be noted that just including above items in the calculation of net working capital will not produce effective results.
-Rather, we should analyze the items to understand its convertibility into cash.
-If a current asset says, a debtor, which we have shown in our balance sheet is going to default and that money is not about to be realized.
+It should be noted that just including the above items in calculating NWC will not produce effective results.
+Instead, we should analyze the items to understand their convertibility into cash.
+If a current asset says a debtor, which we have shown in our balance sheet, is going to default, and that money is not about to be realized.
 It is pointless to include that in our calculation because it is not convertible into cash.
 In its true sense, it’s not an asset itself.

-Same is the case with current liabilities.
-Current liabilities are those liabilities which are payable in a year’s time.
-Current Liabilities include following items:
+The same is the case with current liabilities.
+Current liabilities are those liabilities that are payable in a year’s time.
+Current Liabilities include the following items:

 - Sundry Creditors

 - Short Term Loans and Advances